 Here are a few stocks that are under Rs 100 and could be worthy picks.
 Buy them if you have a time frame of 2-3 years.
 It is important to note that before you take position in these stocks, that stocks below Rs 100 tend to be very volatile.
 So just be careful before buying and ideally set a target.
 For example, if you see a stock at Rs 82, just wait as you may even get the stock low.
 Do not rush to buy the stock.
 At all times the price should be kept in mind.
 Here are a few stocks to consider.

 Sugar prices are rising and with it sugar stocks.
 Triveni Engineering is one of the largest sugar companies in India, it is also one of the leaders in high speed gears, gearboxes, and water treatment solutions.
 Sugar stocks have been on fire and most of this has to do with the rise in sugar prices.
-Triveni is a among the leaders and is likely to benefit from rising sugar prices.
-The company has a very small equity capital and it reported an EPS of Rs 2.52 for the quarter ending Sept 30, 2016.
-The company can report an EPS of Rs 10 for FY 2017-18, which makes the stock inexpensive at the current levels of Rs 72.
+Triveni is among the leaders and is likely to benefit from rising sugar prices.
+The company has a very small equity capital and it reported an EPS of Rs 2.22 for the quarter ending March 31, 2017.
+The company also reported an EPS of Rs 9.06 for FY 2017-18, which makes the stock inexpensive at the current levels of Rs 78.
+In fact, the price to earnings ratio is a meager 8 times, the current market price of Rs 78.
 If sugar prices continue to rally, expect a good jump in the share price of Triveni Engineering.
 This can be a sweetener to your portfolio given the big player that Triveni Engineering is.

 Chambal Fertilizers is a good stock to own given the fact that the government is laying an increased emphasis on the agriculture business and a boost to the rural agrarian economy.
 This is likely to give an impetus to a company like Chambal Fertilizers.
 The company is a good dividend paying profit making company.
-For the quarter ending December 2016, the company reported an EPS of Rs 3.
-For the full year 2016-17 it could report an EPS of Rs 12, which makes the stock inexpensive at the current price of Rs 81.95, given that the p/e is just about 7 times.
+For the full year 2016-17 the company reported an EPS of Rs 9.15, which makes the stock inexpensive at the current price of Rs 122, given that the p/e is just about 13 times.
 Fertilizers are likely to get support from the government through various farmer initiatives, which should make Chambal an interesting pick.

 Taxation on shares below Rs 100